ETHM 613 Applied Ethnomusicology

 Rationale

-This course is designed for those wanting a more thorough picture of the variety of applied possibilities in the field.
-This provides opportunity to explore many possibilities for future study and for impacting communities through strategic engagement of local musics.
-In particular, those considering doctoral studies would be advised to consider which applications and scholarly approaches are most suited to their own personalities, world views and musical interests.
+This course is designed for a student wanting a more thorough picture of the variety of applied possibilities in the field.
+This course provides an opportunity to explore many possibilities for future study and for impacting communities through strategic engagement of local music.
+In particular, the student considering doctoral studies would be advised to consider which applications and scholarly approaches are most suited to his/her personality, worldview, and musical interests.

 Course Assignment